calvinhobbes119/Semantic-Segmentation/README.md

 __*main.py*__

 1. I modified the _load_vgg_ method to return the tensors associated with the input image, and the outputs of layer 3, 4 and 7.
 2. I modified the _layers_ method to implement the decoder for the fully convolutional network.
 The topology of the full network is shown below.
+Observe the transposed convolution nodes and skip layer connections in the decoder portion of the network.

 ![Network Graph](https://github.com/calvinhobbes119/Semantic-Segmentation/blob/master/Network_Graph.png)